rubenroques/TinyLayout/README.md

 ---
+## Bugs?
+What bugs!?
+If you find any technical problem with TinyLayout, submit an issue.

+---
+## Contributing
+TinyLayout it's completely open to new ideas and suggestions.
+Create an issue and let me know what you have in mind.

+---
 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.

----
-# Contributing
-TinyLayout it's completely open to new ideas and suggestions.
-Create an issue and let me know what you have in mind.